Prayagraj Express

-The 12417 / 12418 Prayagraj Express is a daily overnight VVIP train which runs between the cities of Prayagraj (earlier known as Allahabad) and New Delhi, India.
+The 12417 / 12418 Prayagraj Delhi S. F Express is a daily Overnight Superfast Express VVIP train which runs between the cities of Prayagraj (earlier known as Allahabad) and New Delhi, India.

-Prayagraj Express along with Shram Shakti Express, Shiv Ganga Express and Lucknow Mail enjoys highest priority all over the route.
+Prayagraj Express along with Shram Shakti Express, Shiv Ganga Express, Lucknow Mail and Shaan-e-Bhopal Express enjoys highest priority all over the route.

 Rakes

 This train used ICF coach till December 2016.
 On 18 December 2016, replacing the old ICF coach, this train got new German LHB rakes with a total of 24 coaches.
 Modern LHB coach with a MPS (Maximum Permissible Speed) of 160 km/h are more comfortable.
 The new coaches, based on a German technology Linke Hoffman Busch (LHB), are made of stainless steel which do not turn turtle during accidents.
 The light-weight coaches will also improve the train's speed.
 Bigger windows, biotoilets, lamps at all AC seats and sound insulation are the other features.